Sheridan Hollow in Albany in Albany County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Government & Politics.
 A significant historical year for this entry is 1921.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Patroon Street (a few steps from this marker); Herman Melville (a few steps from this marker); First Church in Albany (Reformed) (within shouting distance of this marker); Lincoln Mourned (about 600 feet away, measured in a direct line); B. Lodge & Company (about 700 feet away); United Traction Company Building (about 700 feet away); Albany Pump Station (about 700 feet away); Railroads (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Patroon Street (a few steps from this marker); Herman Melville (a few steps from this marker); First Church in Albany (Reformed) (within shouting distance of this marker); No. 25 Quackenbush St. (about 500 feet away, measured in a direct line); Lincoln Mourned (about 600 feet away); B. Lodge & Company (about 700 feet away); United Traction Company Building (about 700 feet away); Albany Pump Station (about 700 feet away).
 Touch for a list and map of all markers in Albany.

 Credits.
-This page was last revised on February 16, 2023.
+This page was last revised on December 23, 2025.
 It was originally submitted on February 13, 2022, by Jordan Romano of Kings Park, New York.
-This page has been viewed 284 times since then and 22 times this year.
-Photo 1. submitted on February 13, 2022, by Jordan Romano of Kings Park, New York. • Michael Herrick was the editor who published this page.
+This page has been viewed 566 times since then and 23 times this year.
+Photos: 1. submitted on December 21, 2025, by Trudi Jacobson of Slingerlands, New York.
+2. submitted on February 13, 2022, by Jordan Romano of Kings Park, New York. • Michael Herrick was the editor who published this page.